Makerspace-Ashoka/TDCS_CodeAlong_2025/Scripts/macos/README.md

 # macOS Development Environment Uninstaller

+⚠️ **DANGER: DESTRUCTIVE SCRIPT** ⚠️

+This script **PERMANENTLY DELETES** software and files from your system.
+It will remove Homebrew packages, Python environments, and can completely uninstall Homebrew and Xcode tools.

+🛑 **STOP AND READ THIS FIRST:**
+- **BACKUP YOUR DATA** before running this script
+- This affects ALL projects using Homebrew, not just the workshop
+- Removing Xcode tools affects ALL development work on your Mac
+- The YSP_TDCS_2025 repository will be **permanently deleted**

+---

 A script to completely uninstall the development environment set up by the YSP TDCS 2025 setup script.

 ## 🚀 Quick Start (One-Line Install)

+⚠️ **READ THE WARNING ABOVE FIRST** ⚠️

 Run directly from GitHub without downloading: